An Indian Muslim boy offers Eid al-Fitr prayers with others in Mumbai, India, Thursday, July 7, 2016. (AP Photo/ Rajanish Kakade )

 The day usually begins with the whole family enjoying a small breakfast.
 This is the first daytime meal that has been eaten in a month.

-Muslims then gather outside or at a mosque to pray together and listen to a sermon that’s followed by a prayer called the Salat al-Eid.
+Muslims then gather outside or at a mosque to pray together.
+They listen to a sermon that’s followed by a prayer called the Salat al-Eid.

-In the afternoon, Muslims get together with family and friends to enjoy a big feast (with lots of sweets!) and give gifts to each other.
+In the afternoon, Muslims get together with family and friends to enjoy a big feast (with lots of sweets!).
+They also give gifts to each other.

 Many Muslims donate different kinds of food to the poor.
-This form of charity is called sadagah al-fitr, and it makes sure that everyone will be able to mark the end of Ramadan by enjoying a special meal.
+This form of charity is called sadagah al-fitr.
+It makes sure that everyone will be able to mark the end of Ramadan by enjoying a special meal.

-While Eid al-Fitr celebrations are similar in most places, some countries do have their own unique customs.
+Eid al-Fitr celebrations are similar in most places.
+Some countries do have their own unique customs.

-In Indonesia, for example, many Muslims visit the graves of their family members and clean the gravesites during this holiday.
+In Indonesia, many Muslims visit the graves of their family members.
+They clean the grave sites during this holiday.

-And in Turkey, people show an extra sign of respect to the elderly throughout Eid al-Fitr by kissing their right hand when they meet.
+In Turkey, people show an extra sign of respect to the elderly throughout Eid al-Fitr.
+They kiss their right hand when they meet.